lizzieinvancouver/morasoilinoculation/docs/notes/soilInoculationPilotProtocols.md

     * Discard bleach solution after a single use
   * Soak in water with constant agitation for 5 minutes to rinse off bleach to prevent damage to seeds
   * Wenny 1987 suggests rinsing in running tap water for 2 days continuous to ensure all bleach is removed (may not be necessary)
 * Hydrogen peroxide or tetrazolium tests can estimate viability in about 7 days
+  * Viability tests should be performed on around 100 seeds (could manually check inside 50 seeds and do viability tests on another 50 after that)
   * Details on how to do this in Leadem 1984
   * Hydrogen peroxide is good for douglas fir but less ideal for western hemlock due to its small seed size
   * Tetrazolium test can be used for western hemlock if we have it available